Probing proton structure with $c \bar c$ correlations in ultraperipheral $pA$ collisions: Formalism

 Such a form has been suggested in Ref.~\cite{Ivanov:2004ax} for the case of vector meson production (for a recent use, see Ref.~\cite{Cisek:2022yjj}).
 The same approach has also been taken in Ref.~\cite{Kopeliovich:2007fv}.
 For the diffractive slope, we use $B = 4 \, \rm{GeV}^{-2}$, and the diagonal unintegrated gluon distribution $\cal F$ is taken from two different models: the Golec-Biernat--W\"usthoff (GBW) model \cite{Golec-Biernat:1998zce}, and the Moriggi-Peccini-Machado (MPM) parametrization \cite{Moriggi:2020zbv}.

 We also consider models based on the regularized Fourier transform of dipole amplitudes as in Eq.~(\ref{eq:reg}).
-The first model was found in Ref.~\cite{Hagiwara:2016kam} by numerically solving the Balitsky-Kovchegov equation for the dipole $S$-matrix with impact parameter dependence \cite{Balitsky:1995ub,Kovchegov:1999yj}.
+The first model is based on a numerical solution of the Balitsky-Kovchegov equation for the dipole $S$-matrix with impact parameter dependence \cite{Balitsky:1995ub,Kovchegov:1999yj}.
+Such solutions have been obtained, for example in Refs. \cite{Golec-Biernat:2003naj,Berger:2010sh,Berger:2011ew}.
+In our work we use the results of Ref. \cite{Hagiwara:2016kam}.
+This solution is based on exploiting a symmetry first observed in \cite{Gubser:2011qva}.
 We label it as HHU below.

 The second model, based on the original effective McLerran-Venugopalan model of Ref.~\cite{McLerran:1993ka}, that has been generalised for the proton target and extended to incorporate inhomogeneities in the transverse-plane distribution of gluons in Ref.~\cite{Iancu:2017fzn}.
 The latter model has been applied for exclusive diffractive light and heavy quarks' photoproduction in Refs.~\cite{Hagiwara:2017fye} and \cite{ReinkePelicer:2018gyh}, respectively.
 We denote this model as MV-IR in what follows.
 A third model is the so-called bSat model of Kowalski and Teaney \cite{Kowalski:2003hm}.
 The Kowalski-Teaney (KT) model has been adjusted to the proton structure function data and hence it gives a rather realistic dipole amplitude.
+We use parameters from Table I fit 3 of \cite{Kowalski:2003hm} for the gluon distribution.
 In this regard, the HHU and MV-IR models can be considered as rather toy models, they do, however, incorporate non-trivial dipole orientation effects, which is not the case for the KT model.

 The leading dependence on dipole orientation is quantified by the elliptic part $N_\epsilon$ of the dipole amplitude in the Fourier expansion,

 We translate the isotropic and elliptic parts of the dipole amplitude to GTMDs by the appropriate Fourier-Bessel transforms \cite{Hatta:2016dxp,Hagiwara:2017fye,ReinkePelicer:2018gyh}: